cargo2nix/cargo2nix/examples/4-independent-packaging/README.md

 #### Multiple Outputs

 Each derivation created by `mkRustCrate` contains multiple outputs.
-The `bin` attribute is the default and contains just the executible compiler artifacts (using cargo metadata output).
+The `bin` attribute is the default and contains just the executable compiler artifacts (using cargo metadata output).
 By default only the `bin` output is installed, but you can also use `out` to see the intermediate linking information and other libraries created during the build.
 The `out` attribute contains extra files